 (WP User Roles)

-(WP Table Of Posts – Author column)
+(Posts – Author column)

 (Posts assigned to selected Author)

-Select ‘Edit’ from the Bulk Actions dropdown menu (1) and click Apply (2) …
+Select ‘Edit’ from the Bulk Actions drop-down menu (1) and click the ‘Apply’ button (2) …

-(Posts: Bulk Edit feature – Author settings)
+(Posts screen: Bulk Edit feature – Author menu)

-To change post authorship for a single post item, select the item from the Table of Posts and click on the ‘Quick Edit’ link …
+To change post authorship for an individual post item, select the item from your Table of Posts and click on Quick Edit …

 (’Quick Edit’ feature)

-(Inline editor: options – Author drop-down menu)
+(Inline editor: Editing options – Author menu)